 About the Author

-Major Stuart Robert (Bob) Elliot (1922-2015) enlisted in the Royal Canadian Artillery in 1942 before later transferring to the Canadian Intelligence Corps.
-After completing Japanese language training, he deployed to South East Asia Command and served in India, Malaya and Java (Indonesia).
-After obtaining a Bachelor of Commerce degree from the University of British Columbia in 1948, he joined the Defence Research Board and then, in 1952, took a commission as an Intelligence Officer in the Canadian Intelligence Corps, where he spent the remaining 20 years of military career.
-Most of his subsequent career was with the London-based International Institute for Strategic Studies, where he was responsible for the Military Balanceas the Institute’s Information Officer, a position from which he retired in 1987.
-Major Elliot undertook Scarlet to Greenas a labour of love in support of the Canadian Military Intelligence Association’s History Project, and spent more than 15 years of intensive research and writing to see it through to completion and its first publication in 1981.
+Major Stuart Robert (Bob) Elliot was born in Alberta, Canada, in 1922.
+He enlisted in the Royal Canadian Artillery in 1942 before transferring to the Canadian Intelligence Corps (C.Int.C.).
+Following intensive Japanese language training, he deployed to the South East Asia Command and served in India, Malaya and Java (Indonesia).
+After obtaining a Bachelor of Commerce degree from the University of British Columbia in 1948, he joined the Defence Research Board and then, in 1952, took a commission as an Intelligence Officer with the C.Int.C., where he spent the remaining 20 years of his military career.
+In 1967, he was awarded a Canadian Centennial Medal on recommendation from the Canadian Armed Forces.
+Most of his subsequent career was with the London-based International Institute for Strategic Studies, where he was responsible for The Military Balanceas the Institute’s Information Officer,a position from which he retired in 1987.
+Major Elliot undertook Scarlet to Greenas a labour of love in support of the Canadian Military Intelligence Association’s History Project and spent more than 15 years of intensive research and writing to see it through to completion and its first publication in 1981.

 Book Reviews & Testimonials